Signs of Dilaudid Abuse

 - Moving on to stronger, cheaper drugs like heroin

-Recognizing a Dilaudid Addiction
+Recognizing A Dilaudid Addiction

 Dilaudid abuse can quickly lead to an addiction.
 But just because someone is using the drug recreationally, it doesn’t mean they are addicted.
 There are certain signs and behaviors that indicate when an addiction has taken hold.

 Developing a tolerance to Dilaudid is often the first step for people on a trajectory toward addiction.
 People with a tolerance need higher doses to feel the same effects as the first time they took the drug.
+Other red flags include obsessive thoughts, cravings, or urges to use the drug.

 In order to relive the desired “rush” from Dilaudid, many users become focused on getting the drug at all costs.
 Some people spend a great deal of time doctor shopping, stealing the drug or searching online for distributors.